jwcarr/mantel/README.md

 dists2 = [0.3, 0.3, 0.2, 0.7, 0.8, 0.3] # E.g. geographical distances
 ```

-We pass the data to the ```test()``` function of the ```Mantel``` module and optionally specify the number of permutations to test against, a correlation method to use (either ‘pearson’ or ‘spearman’), and which tail to test (either ‘upper’ or ‘lower’).
+We pass the data to the ```test()``` function of the ```Mantel``` module and optionally specify the number of permutations to test against, a correlation method to use (either ‘pearson’ or ‘spearman’), and which tail to test (either ‘upper’, ‘lower’, or ‘two-tail’).
 In this case, we’ll use the Pearson correlation and test the upper tail, since we’re expecting to find a positive correlation.

 ```python
 Mantel.test(dists1, dists2, perms=10000, method='pearson', tail='upper')